MikeOdhiambo/frontendmentor/01-product_preview_card/README.md

 - View the optimal layout depending on their device's screen size
 - See hover and focus states for interactive elements

-For this project I practiced my skills with CSS custom properties and the mobile-first approach.
+For this project I practiced my skills on CSS custom properties and the mobile-first approach.
 I also wanted to challenge my Vanilla CSS knowledge, without using any frameworks or libraries.

 ### Screenshot

 ![](./images/solution.png)

-This is a screenshot of my solution on a desktop
+A desktop preview of my solution

 ### Links

 - Solution URL: [Add solution URL here](https://your-solution-url.com)
 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

+### Challenges
+I had some trouble nailing the preview-to-solution screenshot proportions

 ## My process